shrav84/Arche/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at **[your-email@example.com]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers.
 All complaints will be reviewed and investigated.

 ---